-These projections were complemented by a set of projections under alternative provisional HCRs that could serve the Commission to decide on desired timeframes and probabilities for recovering the north Atlantic stock and which are consistent with the decision framework of Rec [11-13] in that there is a high probability of $F < F{MSY}$ in as short a time as possible.
+These projections were complemented by a set of projections under alternative provisional HCRs that could serve the Commission to decide on desired timeframes and probabilities for recovering the north Atlantic stock and which are consistent with the decision framework of Rec [11-13] in that there is a high probability of F<F{MSY} in as short a time as possible.
 A range of time-frames and probability levels for achieving the Commission's goals established in Rec [11-13] are provided in ALB-Table 4.
-Longer time frames provide more options for HCR parameters that project higher probability of 75% within a 10 year time-frame, then the HCR with a Biomass Threshold at B{MSY} paired with a Target F of .9 F{MSY} would provide the highest expected 10 year cumulative catch amongst options and the average catch expected from 2014-2016 would be approximately 26,260 t.
-Should the Commission consider a 'high probability' of 60% sufficient within a five year time-frame, then the HCR with a Biomass Threshold at B{MSY} paired with a Target F of .9 F{MSY} would also meet that objective and provide the highest expected cumulative catch amongst options that would provide at least 60% probability within five years and the average catch from 2014-2016 would also meet that objective and provide the highest expected cumulative catch amongst options that would provide at least 60% probability within five years and the average catch from 2014-2016 would remain approximately 26,260 t.
+Longer time frames provide more options for HCR parameters that project higher probabilities of being 'Green'.
+The HCR projections indicate, for example, should the Commission wish to have a 'high probability' of 75% within a 10 year time-frame, then the HCR with a Biomass Threshold at B{MSY} paired with a Target F of .9F{MSY} would provide the highest expected 10 year cumulative catch amongst options and the average catch expected from 2014-2016 would be approximately 26,260 t.
+Should the Commission consider a 'high probability' of 60% sufficient within a five year time-frame, then the HCR with a Biomass Threshold at B{MSY} paired with a Target F of .9F{MSY} would also meet that objective and provide the highest expected cumulative catch amongst options that would provide at least 60% probability within five years and the average catch from 2014-2016 would remain approximately 26,260 t.
 Unlike the constant catch projections, the HCR projections imply increasing catch as the population biomass increases resulting in higher cumulative catch over time to achieve equivalent conservation objectives of a constant catch policy.
 This can be evaluated by comparing ALB-Tables 2 and 4.
 Consideration of implementation and other uncertainties in these projections would likely change the probability level estimates.